Nobody Else but You (film): Cast

+Production

+The film was shot on 35 mm film stock in Doubs, France, including the church of the village at the center of the story, Mouthe.
+Additional filming locations in Doubs included the villages of Les Fourgs, Jougne, Malpas, Rochejean and Malbuisson.
+Filming also took place in March 2010 at the Cité du cinéma in Joinville-le-Pont, located on the grounds of Pathé's former Joinville Studios.
+Filming then continued in Paris and the Île-de-France region.

 Critical reception

 On review aggregation website Rotten Tomatoes, the film has an approval rating of 83% based on 30 reviews, and an average rating of 6.7/10.
 On Metacritic, which assigns a normalized rating to reviews, the film has a score of 63 out of 100 based on 10 critics, indicating "generally favorable reviews".